xanderstevenson/community-content-pipeline/README.md

 # Community Content Pipeline

-## The Source of Truth for ntegration with Asana for the Cisco Community Engagement Content Calendar, as well as creation and storage of .txt and MP3 files
+## The Source of Truth for integration with Asana for the Cisco Community Engagement Content Calendar, as well as creation and storage of .txt and MP3 files

 ### Step 1